TGoldsack1/biolaysumm/index.md

 The BioLaySumm shared task surrounds the abstractive summarization of biomedical articles, with an emphasis on catering to non-expert audiences through the generation of summaries that are more readable, containing more background information and less technical terminology (i.e., a "lay summary").

-This is the 3nd iteration of BioLaySumm, following the success of the [2nd edition](/2024) of the task at BioNLP 2024 [1] which attracted submissions across 53 different teams and the [1st edition](/2023) of the task at BioNLP 2023 [2] which attracted 56 submissions across 20 different teams.
+This is the 3nd iteration of BioLaySumm, following the success of the [2nd edition](/2024) of the task at BioNLP 2024 [1] which attracted **200 plus** submissions across **53** different teams and the [1st edition](/2023) of the task at BioNLP 2023 [2] which attracted 56 submissions across 20 different teams.
 In this edition, which is to be hosted by the [BioNLP workshop](https://aclweb.org/aclwiki/BioNLP_Workshop) at ACL 2025, we aim to build on last year's task by introducing a new task: radiology report generation with layman’s terms, extending the shared task to a new domain and multi-modality.
 Additionally, we update our evaluation protocol, and encourage participants to explore unified approaches to tackle both the text-only task and the multi-modal task, which help further advance the state-of-the-art for Lay Summarization.

 <!-- ### Updates